mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

  cookie=0xd81159b7, table=8, priority=50,reg14=0x1,metadata=0xb,dl_dst=fa:16:3e:c2:be:99 actions=resubmit(,9)
  cookie=0x942a2974, table=8, priority=50,reg14=0x1,metadata=0xb,dl_dst=fa:16:3e:55:f0:8a actions=resubmit(,9)
  cookie=0xaed209e2, table=8, priority=50,reg14=0x4,metadata=0x2,dl_src=fa:16:3e:33:03:7a actions=resubmit(,9)
- **cookie=0x51155ce9, table=8, priority=50,reg14=0x6,metadata=0xa,dl_src=fa:16:3e:09:3e:f1 actions=resubmit(,9)**
+ cookie=0x51155ce9, table=8, priority=50,reg14=0x6,metadata=0xa,dl_src=fa:16:3e:09:3e:f1 actions=resubmit(,9)       <=====
  cookie=0x3721ef07, table=8, priority=50,reg14=0x9,metadata=0xa,dl_src=fa:16:3e:e5:1d:3c actions=resubmit(,9)
 {% endhighlight %}

-This table basically drops some unwanted traffic and resumbit traffic to table 9 if it matches some characteristics.
+This table basically drops some unwanted traffic (like multicast, tagged vlan traffic, etc) and resumbit the rest of the traffic to table 9 if it matches some characteristics.
 In my case that the __dl_dst__ (datalink destination) is the MAC of the tenant router in question (had to check manually).

-Then check table 9... an so on so forth.
-You see the picture and it's not beautiful.
-That is why OvS tracing comes handy here.
-We can check what OpenFlow rules the packet will cross by providing some input similar to what a problematic packet may look like (source and dest MAC / IPs , for instance, and the ingress port):
+Then check table 9... and so on so forth.
+You can see the picture.
+It is quite complex to follow them manually.
+That is where OvS tracing comes to the rescue.
+We can check what OpenFlow rules the packet will cross by providing some input similar to what a problematic packet may look like (source and dest MAC / IPs, protocol, type, the ingress port, etc.):

 {% highlight bash %}
 [root@ice-com-02 ~]# ovs-appctl ofproto/trace br-int in_port=15,icmp,dl_src=fa:16:3e:09:3e:f1,nw_src=10.0.3.222,nw_dst=192.168.122.119